The Most Rev. Thomas J. Tobin, D.D.

-Mr. Philip Faraone, KCHS was named Organist of The Cathedral of Saints Peter and Paul in 1997.
+Mr. Philip Faraone, KGCHS was named Organist of The Cathedral of Saints Peter and Paul in 1997.
 Mr. Faraone has performed both nationally and internationally on many concerts and tours.
-Mr. Faraone also serves as Music Director of The Prout School, Wakefield, Rhode Island, a co-educational Catholic college preparatory high school.
+Mr. Faraone also teaches theology at The Prout School, Wakefield, Rhode Island, a co-educational Catholic college preparatory high school.

 Sister Elizabeth Castro, H.M.S.P.

 of the Diocese of Providence